-Toyota Sienna owners have reported 11 problems related to manifold/header/muffler/tail pipe (under the engine and engine cooling category).
+Toyota Sienna owners have reported 12 problems related to manifold/header/muffler/tail pipe (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Toyota Sienna based on all problems reported for the Sienna.

 2009 Toyota Sienna.
 Consumer writes in regards to vehicle fire